 Mixing fresh fruits and vegetables into your water is a great way to add flavor without the added sugars—try freshly-squeezed lemon, lime, orange, or grapefruit juice.
 Another option is to infuse your water the night before with sliced strawberries, blueberries, citrus fruit, cucumbers, or mint leaves.
 Get creative with your flavor combinations—the end goal is to make plain water exciting and keep your intake up.

-Eat summer produce rich in antioxidants and other nutrients
+Eat summer produce rich in nutrients that boost health

 Fresh berries like strawberries, blueberries, and raspberries reach their peak ripeness in the summer months.
 These colorful summer fruits contain powerful antioxidants, fiber, and vitamin C—just one cup of berries provides 3.5g of fiber and 100% of your daily vitamin C. Recent clinical research shows that eating berries can improve the glycemic response after a meal and have positive effects on circulating inflammatory biomarkers like hsCRP.[3]
 Long-term consumption of berries may also improve plasma lipid profiles and reduce several risk factors of cardiovascular diseases.[3]
-So the next time you’re looking for an easy, healthy snack, or a fresh, summery dessert, add some berries to the mix.
+So the next time you’re looking for an easy, healthy snack, or a fresh, summery dessert, add some berries to the mix.2.
+Incorporate avocados for heart health

 Check out our blog Why Avocados Are Healthy: The Science Behind Everyone's Obsession for additional health promoting properties of avocados!

-Adding stone fruit can provide a surprisingly high amount of soluble fiber
+4. Add stone fruit to provide a surprisingly high amount of soluble fiber

 Arguably the best part about stone fruits?
 They offer many ways to get creative in the kitchen.
 Try grilling them, roasting them or even dicing them to add to salsas and salads.